What to Look for When Buying an RV GPS

 While not the only option on our list with international maps, the TomTom GO 620 has a better set of maps than most.
 Not only does TomTom provide solid mapping software, but they also include their own traffic updates as well.

 Out of the GPS-based companies on our list, TomTom is the only one that has the experience and prestige to compete with Garmin.
-On top of that, TomTom is one of the two who stayed focused explicitly on vehicle-based products without branching out into fishing systems.
+On top of that, TomTom is one of two companies that have stayed focused explicitly on vehicle-based products without branching out into other areas.

-The GO 620 also offers one of the best compatibilities we saw with not only Bluetooth functionality and WiFi but compatibility with popular personal assistant software like Siri as well.
+The GO 620 offers one of the greatest interface compatibility we saw with WiFi and Bluetooth functionality as well as compatibility with popular personal assistant software like Siri as well.
 That said, this is one of the few devices on our list with a screen under 7”, sitting at 6” instead.

 PROs